direclown/Darkfox-Launcher/README.md

 Darkfox Launcher works by first changing the default profile of the Firefox Portable software and with that, changing the default network configuration.
-Once this phase is done, Darkfox will procceed by launching the Darknet proxy software to make the connection the the Darknet chosen by the user.
+Once this phase is done, Darkfox will proceed by launching the Darknet proxy software to make the connection the the Darknet chosen by the user.
 When completed, Firefox Portable will boot to the default startpage of that specific Darknet.